What to Expect From GivingTuesday This Year

 INTRODUCTION

-FOUR PREDICTIONS FOR GIVINGTUESDAY 2023
+FOUR PREDICTIONS FOR GIVING SEASON 2024

 “Some employees prefer giving, others prefer volunteering.
 Making sure people have options so they can participate however they choose to,” Lindsey Clark Smith of the low-code AI platform Pega said.

-Sixty-three percent of employees want more opportunities for purpose in their day-to-day work, and the only way to meet that need is with inclusive technology and flexible programming.
-It’s just as important to give our people a wide variety of options for what countries they can give in/from and what organizations they can support as it is to make sure that they feel encouraged to share their passions in the workplace.
+In 2024, it's important to give our people a wide variety of options for what countries they can give in/from and what organizations they can support as it is to make sure that they feel encouraged to share their passions in the workplace.

 Employee engagement is one of the most important metrics for any company, but we should remember to do all we can to make sure that our level of support is helping our nonprofit partners meet their goals.

-“We want to make it easier for folks, so this year we want to do what we did last year but do it better,” with the hope that greater engagement will lead to greater giving, she said.
+“We want to make it easier for folks, so this year we want to do what we did last year but do it better,” with the hope that greater engagement will lead to greater giving, Cohen said.

 “The need doesn’t stop in December,” Clark from Pega said.
 “We really try to give our employees opportunities to give back throughout the year…and our donation match program is available year-round.”